 Cowhide is the most common leather used for belts, and comes in a few variations:

-Ostrich, lizard, crocodile, and alligator are all technically casual, but can work as formal in a dark color.
+Exotic leathers are all technically casual, but can work as formal if kept subtle with a dark color like black.

-Lizard, and especially crocodile and alligator belts, are even more upscale and have a subtler pattern and texture.
+- Lizard, crocodile and alligator belts are even more upscale with very recognizable patterns and textures.

 Leather is the only suitable material for dress belts (or a really good imitation leather if you're vegetarian.)